Skip to main content

 volger---headshot168x210.jpg

-He currently works as a research scientist at NORC at the University of Chicago, where he develops and leads research projects that focus on law and crime in relation to gender and sexuality.
-At NORC, Dr. Vogler is the principal investigator on an NIJ-funded study focused on understanding LGBTQ experiences with and attitudes toward law enforcement.
+After graduating from Northwestern, Stefan Vogler held two postdoctoral positions, first as a Chancellor’s Postdoctoral Fellow in the Department of Criminology, Law and Society at the University of California, Irvine, and subsequently as a Weinberg Postdoctoral Fellow in Legal Studies at Northwestern University.
+Dr. Vogler then worked as a research scientist at NORC at the University of Chicago, where he developed and lead research projects that focused on law and crime in relation to gender and sexuality.
+At NORC, Dr. Vogler was the principal investigator on an NIJ-funded study focused on understanding LGBTQ experiences with and attitudes toward law enforcement.